Peter C. Wendell

-In addition to his activities at Sierra, Mr. Wendell has a variety of other professional responsibilities.
-He currently serves on the Board of Directors of Merck & Co., Inc (MRK-NYSE) where he served a four-year term chairing the board’s audit committee and currently serves on the compensation and research committees.
-During his career he has served as a member of the corporate board of directors of more than 25 companies, including 10 U.S. public companies.
-Mr. Wendell also currently serves as a Senior Advisor to and as a member of the Board of Directors of WestBridge Capital Partners, an 11-year old Bangalore-based investment firm currently managing more than $1 billion invested primarily in Indian public and late-stage private companies.
-He also serves as the Senior Advisor to the family office entities of the Schmidt family.
-Mr. Wendell serves on the Board of Managers of Living Spaces Furniture, a company founded by two of his Stanford students which is now one of the largest furniture retailers in California.
+In addition to his activities at Sierra, Wendell has a variety of other professional responsibilities.
+He currently serves on the board of directors of Merck & Co., Inc (MRK-NYSE) where he served a four-year term chairing the board’s audit committee and currently serves on the compensation and research committees.
+During his career he has served as a member of the corporate board of directors of more than 25 companies, including ten U.S. public companies.
+Wendell also currently serves as a senior advisor, equity owner, and as a member of the board of directors of Westbridge Capital, a 20-year old Bangalore-based investment firm currently managing approximately $5 billion invested primarily in Indian public and late-stage private companies.
+He also serves as the senior advisor to the family office entities of Google former CEO Eric Schmidt, and functions in a similar capacity for Intuit founder Scott Cook and for a multi-generational East Coast family.
+Wendell serves on the board of managers of Living Spaces Furniture, a company founded by two of his Stanford students which is now one of the largest online and in-store furniture retailers in California.

-Prior to founding the first Sierra fund in 1982, Mr. Wendell was employed by IBM for 10 years in a variety of sales and management positions.
-During an educational leave from IBM, Mr. Wendell attended Harvard Business School where he received an MBA with distinction.
+Prior to founding the first Sierra fund in 1982, Wendell was employed by IBM for ten years in a variety of sales and management positions.
+During an educational leave from IBM, Wendell attended Harvard Business School where he received an MBA with distinction.
 During this time, he also worked for McKinsey & Company management consultants.
-Mr. Wendell holds a Bachelor of Arts Degree, magna cum laude, from Princeton University.
+Wendell holds a bachelor of arts degree, magna cum laude, from Princeton University.
 He has received awards from both Harvard and Princeton for his leadership and service on their behalf.

-Mr. Wendell is a Charter Trustee of Princeton University (term ending June, 2020) and has previously served as one of the two officers of Princeton’s Board of Trustees during his initial Charter term beginning in 2001.
-He has also completed a 10-year term as a member of the board of directors of the Princeton University Investment Company (Princo), the organization responsible for Princeton’s endowment.
-During the six years Mr. Wendell chaired the Princo board, Princo’s professional staff grew the University’s endowment from $8 billion to over $16 billion.
-He has also served as a long-time Trustee of ARTstor, a Mellon Foundation initiative chaired by Harvard’s former president Neil Rudenstine.
+Wendell recently completed two terms totalling 18 years as a charter trustee of Princeton University serving as one of the three officers of Princeton’s board of trustees during both terms.
+He has also completed a ten-year term as a member of the board of directors of the Princeton University Investment Company (Princo), the organization responsible for Princeton’s endowment.
+During the six years Wendell chaired the Princo board, Princo’s professional staff grew the university’s endowment from $8 billion to over $16 billion.
+He has also served as a longtime trustee of ARTstor, a Mellon Foundation initiative chaired by Harvard’s former president Neil Rudenstine.

-Mr. Wendell has served as an officer and member of the board of directors of the Western Association of Venture Capitalists, as a member of the venture capital committee of Stanford University’s Athletic Investment Endowment (DAPER board), as a member of the Visiting Committee at Harvard Business School, as a director of San Francisco’s Exploratorium, and on the board of St. Luke’s Parish School in San Francisco.
+Wendell has served as an officer and member of the board of directors of the Western Association of Venture Capitalists, as a member of the venture capital committee of Stanford University’s Athletic Investment Endowment (DAPER board), as a member of the visiting committee at Harvard Business School, as a director of San Francisco’s Exploratorium, and on the board of St. Luke’s Parish School in San Francisco.
 He has received the National Venture Capital Association’s American Spirit Award for applying his business skills in a manner that has created outstanding contributions to society.
-He enjoys jogging, squash and lacrosse and has completed the 26-mile New York City marathon.
-Mr. Wendell and his wife Lynn reside in San Francisco and have six children.
+He enjoys jogging, squash, and lacrosse and has completed the 26-mile New York City marathon.
+Wendell and his wife Lynn reside in San Francisco and have six children.